 - Dry it out.
 Without adequate airflow, your crawl space will not dry completely.
 Some homes have crawl space vents to provide airflow, but these will not allow for proper drying.
 In normal, dry circumstances, the air must move at least one cubic foot per 50 square feet of crawl space area.
 And even with a little moisture, simply placing a fan at the entrance to your crawl space won’t do the trick.
 Out of these first steps, calling your local restoration company for this one will likely save you the most time, money and hassles in the long run.
 The professionals will create a drying plan and bring in state-of-the-art drying equipment to mitigate the water damage and completely dry your crawl space.
 Your restoration company will also perform regular inspections and keep logs on the moisture level in your crawl space to ensure that the area is drying properly.

 - Be proactive.
-If your crawl space doesn’t have any type of water removal system, get something installed before water finds its way in again.
+According to a post on This Old House, scientific studies have shown that “closed, unvented crawl spaces stay considerably drier than vented ones, regardless of the climates.”
+Consider closing off vents and sealing your crawl space.
+And, if your crawl space doesn’t have any type of water removal system, get something installed before water finds its way in again.
 Look into:

 - Sump pumps.
 Sump pumps are a great way to keep water out of your crawl space.
 Look for a sump pump with an alarm that will alert you to the presence of water in your crawl space.
 It’s also a good idea to choose a sump pump with a battery back-up, so your pump will keep working in the event of a power failure.
 Sump pumps with a submersible pump are also a great innovation, as they’re less likely to overheat when they’re working hard.